plum-umd/adapton.ocaml/Sample/README.md

 For an example of code integrated with the source files instead, see Source/test and myocamlbuild.ml

 'Trivial' demonstrates access to the adapton library.
-'As2' has not been modified to use the current adapton version yet.